 6. Focusing on Humidity Won’t Make It Feel Warmer

-The Myth: Proper humidification is important but won’t make the house feel warmer.
+Myth: Proper humidification is key, but won’t make the house feel warmer.

-The Truth: The relationship between temperature and humidity gets complicated during winter when air is typically much drier.
-Dry air feels colder because moisture evaporates from your skin quicker in low-humidity environments (think of sweat cooling you down).
-Here’s the rub – turning up the heat to compensate for chilly, dry air only dries the air out more, which makes it feel colder
+Truth: The relationship between temperature and humidity gets complicated during winter when the air is typically much drier.
+Dry air feels colder because moisture evaporates from your skin quickly in low-humidity environments (think of sweat cooling you down).
+Turning up the heat to compensate for chilly, dry air only dries the air out more, which makes it feel colder.

 The answer to the vicious cycle above is a whole-home humidifier.
 These systems help you maintain the recommended 40-60% humidity levels, regardless of temperature.
 The result is that even if you turn the heat down a few degrees to save energy, it won’t feel nearly as cold at 50% humidity as it would at 28% humidity.
-Plus, it’s better for your health!
+Plus, taking care of your home’s indoor air quality is better for your health.

+Stay on top of your furnace repairs by scheduling an appointment with our team.
 Hoock’s Heating & Cooling expert technicians proactively identify potential issues with your furnace before they become an emergency.
-That means you’ll enjoy a warmer home, lower energy costs, and peace of mind.
-Contact us today at (636) 266-2187, and we’ll Hoock you up with the products, service, and expertise you deserve from your HVAC team.
+That means you’ll enjoy a warmer home and lower energy costs.
+Along with furnace repair, we also provide AC installation, heating installation, and AC repair, among other services.
+Contact us today and we’ll Hoock you up with the products, service, and expertise you deserve from your HVAC team.